NicholasLennox/passport-explainer/readme.md

 ...
 const fs = require('fs');
 const path = require('path');
+// We want to tell the user when something goes wrong on the server const createError = require('http-errors');
 ...
 router.post('/signup', (req, res) => {

   // Extract the form data (using destructuring) const { username, password, confirm_password } = req.body;

   // Check if the passwords match if(password != confirm_password) {
     // Re-render signup.
 Include the username so they dont need to retype it and provide an error message.